jasondavies/tt-isa-documentation/WormholeB0/TensixTile/TensixCoprocessor/GMPOOL.md

 ## Functional model

-This instruction will, if neccessary, spend time waiting at the Wait Gate before being dispatched to the Matrix Unit (FPU):
+This instruction will, if necessary, spend time waiting at the Wait Gate before being dispatched to the Matrix Unit (FPU):

 ```c
 while (SrcA[MatrixUnit.SrcABank].AllowedClient != MatrixUnit